-To deal with the problem, George Augustus Robinson suggested protecting the remaining Aborigines by resettling them away from the mainland, with food, shelter and clothing provided.
-Mr Robinson was trusted by the Aborigines, and from what I've read appeared to have had some good intentions ... compared to his 19th century contemporaries.
+To deal with the problem, George Augustus Robinson suggested protecting the remaining Aboriginal people by resettling them away from the mainland, with food, shelter and clothing provided.
+Mr Robinson was generally trusted by the Aboriginals, and from what I've read appeared to have had some good intentions ... when compared to his 19th century contemporaries.
 Even if some of his actions appear misguided in hindsight.

-His plan proceeded, and by 1835 over 200 Aborigines were moved - the last direct descendants of the original Tasmanians.
+His plan proceeded, and by 1835 over 200 Aboriginal Tasmanians were moved - the last direct descendants of the original inhabitants.
 They were transferred to the west coast of Flinders Island, to a new settlement named Wybalenna - meaning "black man's houses".

 There isn't much left of the settlement today.
 I wandered around the restored chapel and the small cemetery, having to imagine the living places and activities which once occupied the surrounding empty space.

 Back down the hill, I perused the small cemetery.
 There aren't many headstones, and I couldn't help noticing the names on them all had a European flavour.
-Where were all the Aborigines buried?
+If most of the Aboriginal residents died here, where were they all buried?
 The answer came on a single plaque, which reads:

 "Erected by the junior farmers of Flinders Island to commemorate approximately 100 Tasmanian Aboriginals buried in this vicinity of Wybalenna 1833-1847"